tecnobabble/vulnfeed_2_tenb/README.md

 * SC_ADDRESS can be an IP or hostname.
 * SC_PORT is optional; defaults to 443.
 * The user who's API keys you select should be a part of the same primary group as the user who will use the queries, though queries can be shared to other groups.
-* No specific user role is needed for this user, as any user can create queries or view plugin data.
+* The user must be able to create alerts, if the `--alert` flag is used, otherwise no specific user role is needed for this user, as any user can create queries, assets, and reports or view plugin attribute data.

 ## Requirements
 * T.sc 5.13 or higher is required for [API key usage](https://docs.tenable.com/tenablesc/Content/GenerateAPIKey.htm)